XTLS/libXray/README.md

 # 3.0.0

-From 3.0.0, all apis have changed to base64-encoded-string-based, including paramters and return value.
+From 3.0.0, all apis have changed to base64-encoded-string-based, including parameters and return values.

 The reasons are as bellow.

 1. We must be careful when using cgo.
 Always remember to free c-strings we pass to cgo and get from cgo.
-If there are many string paramters in the function, it will be a nightmare.
+If there are many string parameters in the function, it will be a nightmare.
 So we just keep one string parameter and one string return value for every function.

 2. The string paramter and string return value may be transfered between languages, like go -> swift/kotlin/cpp -> dart, using their ffi.
 Some characters may be wrong when they are encoded and decoded many times.
 So encoding string to ascii characters will be a better choice, and we just choose base64.